darktjm/ebaz/README.md

   - `fpgasynth` - this is my generic wrapper program for converting source to bitstreams.
 Originally, I only wanted to support `yosys` and `nextpnr` with Verilog source.
 As I was playing with open cores, I added VHDL support.
-In generall, as my needs grew, so did the script.
+In generally, as my needs grew, so did the script.
 It's become unmanageable, so I will eventually rewrite it.
 Maybe once I finally get some basics working right.
     This replaces my old `mkebaz` script now, as well.
 For Xilinx, it